Hybrid Satellite-Terrestrial Communication Networks for the Maritime Internet of Things: Key Technologies, Opportunities, and Challenges: State-of-the-Art Maritime Communications

-At present, several projects and research have been conducted on broadband MCNs.
-Norway and Portugal launched the MARCOM project and the BLUECOM+ project, respectively, to provide broadband communications for remote areas through the joint use of Wireless Fidelity (Wi-Fi), General Packet Radio Service (GPRS), Universal Mobile Telecommunications System (UMTS), and LTE technologies \cite{p201}--\cite{p2003}.
-Singapore launched the TRITON project, where a wireless multi-hop network is formed between adjacent vessels, maritime beacons, and buoys, to ensure wide-area coverage \cite{p203}--\cite{p204}.
-In addition, the authors in \cite{p402}--\cite{p2004} discussed technical approaches to achieve maritime communications through collaborative heterogeneous wireless networks, formed by terrestrial networks, satellite networks, and other types of wireless networks.
+At present, several works have been conducted on broadband MCNs.
+Norway and Portugal launched the MARCOM project and the BLUECOM+ project, respectively, to provide broadband communications for remote areas by using Wi-Fi, General Packet Radio Service (GPRS), Universal Mobile Telecommunications System (UMTS), LTE technologies or their combination \cite{p201}\cite{p2003}.
+Singapore launched the TRITON project, where a wireless multi-hop network is formed between adjacent vessels, maritime beacons, and buoys, to ensure wide-area coverage \cite{p204}.
+In addition, the authors in \cite{p402}--\cite{p2004} discussed methods to achieve maritime communications through collaborative heterogeneous wireless networks using terrestrial networks, satellite networks, and other types of wireless networks.

-The route of the development of MCNs is depicted in Figure 3.
-According to the network architecture, MCNs can be categorized into satellite-based, shore-based, island-based, vessel-based, and air-based networks, motivated by various communications and networking technologies.
-They will be discussed in the following.
+The history of the development of MCNs is depicted in Figure 2.
+Based on the network architecture, MCNs can be categorized into satellite-based, shore-based, island-based, vessel-based, and air-based networks.
+They will be discussed in the following sections.